pingcap/tidb-lightning/docs/en_US/04-Metrics.md

 section in the `inventory.ini` should be sufficient to let the Prometheus server to collect their metrics.

-If you installed Lightning manually, please follow the instructions below.
+If you installed Lightning manually, follow the instructions below.

 ### `tikv-importer`